-Simply refers to the facilitation of the process of human translation by the aid of what computer software does best, storing, comparing, and retrieving of data.
+The definition of Arabic computer-assisted translation systems (Arabic CAT) refers to the facilitation of the process of human translation into Arabic by leveraging the strengths of computer software, such as storing, comparing, and retrieving linguistic data.

-Computer assisted, computer aided, or machine aided translations simply depend on a reservoir, or corpus of linguistic storage that is retrieved to aid the translator in his task.
+Arabic computer-assisted, computer-aided, or machine-aided translations rely on a reservoir or corpus of Arabic linguistic storage that can be accessed to assist the translator in their task.

-CAT systems are essentially made to make translation more efficient, less time-consuming, and cost effective.
-This is achieved by the integrated translation memory that helps maintain consistency in translating similar words or phrases.
+The role of Arabic computer-assisted translation (CAT) systems is to make translation more efficient, less time-consuming, and cost-effective.
+This is achieved through the integrated translation memory, which helps maintain consistency in translating similar words or phrases, particularly within the context of Arabic, which has unique syntactic and lexical challenges.

-That being said, CAT do not attempt any translations on their own, unlike machine translation, which we’ll dwell on shortly.
+That being said, Arabic CAT systems do not attempt any translations on their own, unlike machine translation, which we will discuss shortly.

-According to an article published by IOP Science, computer assisted translation can be classified into four main steps, analysis, transfer, reorganization, and inspection.
+According to an article published by IOP Science, Arabic computer assisted translation (CAT) can be classified into four main steps: analysis, transfer, reorganization, and inspection.

-The CAT system first analyzes the imported language file, dissolves it of all the non-textual elements and uses the segmentation tool to break down the file into independent stand-alone phrases.
+The Arabic CAT system first analyzes the imported language file, dissolves it of all the non-textual elements, and uses the segmentation tool to break down the file into independent stand-alone phrases.
+This step is particularly important for Arabic, as the language has unique grammar and structure that must be carefully parsed.

-While doing so, it consults the translation memory to look for direct or similar matches inside the document that it can auto-fill.
+While doing so, it consults the translation memory to look for direct or similar matches inside the document that it can auto-fill, ensuring that Arabic words and phrases are contextually appropriate and grammatically accurate.

-The translator proceeds to attempt his or her translation of the remaining segments in the document, all of which are also added to the translation memory database.
+The translator proceeds to attempt his or her translation of the remaining segments in the document, paying attention to Arabic-specific features such as right-to-left text orientation, verb conjugations, and gender agreements.
+All translated segments are then added to the translation memory database, further refining the system for future use.

 What is the difference between machine translation and computer-assisted translation?